ada-ada-ada-art/one-point-five-degrees-celcius/README.md

 ## What is this?

-This project is the code for Ada Ada Ada's generative art piece One Point Five Degrees Celcius, released on [https://www.fxhash.xyz/generative/10011](fxhash) in February 2022.
+This project is the code for Ada Ada Ada's generative art piece One Point Five Degrees Celcius, released on [fxhash in February 2022](https://www.fxhash.xyz/generative/10011).

 The piece features 128 quotes from the infamous IPCC Report on the consequences of Global Warming of 1.5°C.